IQSS/dataverse/doc/sphinx-guides/source/container/running/production.rst

   - How to set up previewers.
 See https://github.com/IQSS/dataverse/issues/10506
   - How to set up Rserve.

-- Go through all the features in docs and check what needs to be done diffeaarently with containers
+- Go through all the features in docs and check what needs to be done differently with containers

   - Check ports, for example.